 Two small fountains flank the set of columns, for example.
 And the central scene shows the marriage of Saint Joseph to the Virgin Mary, a motif popular in much religious art.

 Raphael famously painted the same scene in 1504, for example, as did El Greco around 100 years later.

-You find the monument on the Hoher Markt, close to Stephansdom cathedral.
+You find the monument on the Hoher Markt square, close to Stephansdom cathedral.

 This location belongs to the historical centre of the city, predating the arrival of any Habsburgs by centuries: Roman officers lived on this spot and Emperor Marcus Aurelius may have stayed here.
 Vienna’s Römermuseum (Roman Museum) actually occupies house no. 3.

 Despite its age, the square looks largely modern, for which we can thank the depravations of World War II.
 Yet the Vermählungsbrunnen remains, like an ancient oak among all those upstart pines.